 Good Evening, Investor:

-The Dow slipped 11 points, with 17 of its 30 of its components declining; the S&P 500 Index inched up 1; and the Nasdaq added 15.
-Advancers led decliners by about two to one on both the NYSE and the Nasdaq.
-Treasury prices weakened.
-Gold futures rose $11.40 to close at $1,134.00 an ounce.
-Crude oil had its best week in six years and gained $2.66 to settle at $45.22 a barrel, a nearly 12% increase for the week.
+The Dow added 138 points, with 24 its 30 components advancing, the S&P 500 Index gained 17, and the Nasdaq increased by 19.
+Advancers led decliners by about three to one on the NYSE, and by nine to five on the Nasdaq.
+The prices of Treasuries weakened.
+Gold futures fell $4.40 to close at $1,144.30 an ounce.
+The price of crude oil rose by $1.62, settling at $49.43 a barrel.

 In other business news

 - The Federal Reserve did not raise interest rates last month, due to concerns over when inflation would increase to the central bank's 2% target.
 Minutes from the Fed's September policy meeting showed the central bank was fairly confident in domestic economic conditions and labor market gains.
 However, the Fed is keeping an eye on global volatility and any potential spillover effects from China's economic slowdown.

 - First-time U.S. jobless claims dropped 13,000 last week to a seasonally adjusted 263,000, edging close to a 42-year low.
 According to the Labor Department, the four-week moving average of new claims fell 3,000 to 267,500.
 The number of Americans who continue receiving unemployment aid after one week rose 9,000 to 2.2 million.

 - German exports declined 5.2% in August, the most since the global financial crisis in 2009, according to the Federal Statistics Office.
 Imports fell 3.1%, the biggest one-month drop since 2012.
 Germany's trade surplus contracted from 25 billion euros to 15.3 billion euros.